-Cryptocurrencies such as Bitcoin, Ethereum, Litecoin, and the likes have just one flaw — Volatility.
-This price fluctuation can be monthly, weekly, daily, hourly, or in a matter of minutes.
+Cryptocurrencies such as Bitcoin, Ethereum, Litecoin, and the like have just one flaw — Volatility.
+This price fluctuation can be monthly, weekly, daily, hourly, or in minutes.
 Today (at the time of this writing), 1 BTC is valued at $13,579.
 If the exact valuation stands when you read this, you can start believing in magic.
-On the flip side of things, stable coins rarely undergo massive price swing.
-Understanding what they are, how they work, the pros and cons, and more are what this guide is all about.
+On the flip side, stablecoins rarely undergo a massive price swing.
+This guide is all about understanding what they are, how they work, the pros and cons, and more.

-Stable coins are configured to imitate or operate closely with the value of fiat currencies such as the dollar or euro.
-These established crytocurrencies are unique in their ways because of their ability to maintain stability, globally.
+Stablecoins are configured to imitate or operate closely with the value of fiat currencies such as the dollar or euro.
+These established cryptocurrencies are unique in their ways because of their ability to maintain stability globally.
 Hence the name ‘stable’.

 - Price stability